 Education is a critical factor in your registered nursing career path.
 It's important to find a program that suits your needs, style of learning, tastes, and budget.
 Keep in mind that while you technically only need to get an associate's degree to become a registered nurse (RN), the new standard is quickly becoming the Bachelor's of Science in Nursing (BSN degree).
 To improve your future career options, a master's degree is an obvious way to make your CV more competitive.

 Ultimately, the most important thing you will have to do after your education is sit for the NCLEX-RN exam.
 This is the examination that gives you a license to be an RN.
 The goal of your educational program is to prepare you enough to pass this exam.

 The fastest way to become an RN is indeed through the Associate's Degree in Nursing (ADN).
 Though you may have more trouble finding a job than your BSN counterparts, jobs will still be open to you at the entry-level that will give you very good experience.

-When you are done with your ADN and are working as an RN, you will have the opportunity to do an RN-to-BSN program.
-These types of programs are very popular.
+After completing your ADN and you are working as an RN, you will have the opportunity to do an RN to BSN program.
+These types of programs are very popular and can be completed online.
 They allow for an easier transition from an ADN to a BSN.

 The BSN can be earned traditionally in about four years.
 You will have to take many different classes besides nursing such as arts and sciences courses.